unllamas/zapcito/README.md

 ##### `pnpm dev`

-Runs the app in the development mode.\
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ##### `pnpm build`

-Builds the app for production to the `dist` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-See the section about [deployment](https://vitejs.dev/guide/static-deploy) for more information.

 ## 🔐 Environment Variables